tadiwaryan/interactive-rating-component-main/README.md

 ### What I learned

 So far i have managed to improve my flexbox skills, i did most of the layout of the site using flexbox.
 I also figured out how to use opacity through the use of RGBa values, they work better than the opacity CSS property because they do not affect the content but instead take effect on the background only.
 My file management is somewhat better than my previous project which was the QR CODE challenge, check that out to see what i am doing better this time around.
 Another skill which i am forgetting to mention is GIT, i am getting comfortable with the tech the more i use it.
 I figured out how to use the event object, it is realy powerful and easy to use.
 I also managed to work with classes in this project which was so so exciting.
+After days of frustration i managed to come up with a way of making the rating system work.....it was much simpler than i thought although i know there is probably a better way of implementing this system, i should have probably used web forms😥.

 ### Continued development